amir-kazemi/aidovecl/README.md

 To set up the environment for AIDOVECL, follow these steps:

-First, ensure you have `conda` installed.
+First, ensure you have `conda` or `miniconda` installed.
 Then, create a new conda environment using the provided `aidovecl-env.yml` file.

 ```bash
 conda env create -f aidovecl-env.yml